sanderaido/art_engine/README.md

 ## renameAttributes
 This utility gives the ability to rename any attributes either by trait_type or value.
-Simply enter the values and/or trait types that you want to replace into `valueBefore` and/or `traitTypeBefore`, and what you want them replaced with in `valueAfter` and/or `traitTypeAfter`.<br>
+Simply enter the values and/or trait types that you want to replace into `valueBefore` and/or `traitTypeBefore`, and what you want them replaced with in `valueAfter` and/or `traitTypeAfter`.<br/>
 **NOTE**: Arrays must be the same length and be in the correct order for replacement to work properly.
 In the example, "FishHead" will be replaced with "StandardHead", "Purple" will be replaced with "Lavender", etc.

 ```js